m-d-grunnill/BEAST_pype/README.md

 Lastly, `Phase-5-Diagnosing_Outputs_and_Generate_Report.ipynb` should appear in the **time stamped** folder  Once all the MCMC BEAST 2 chains have finished running the copy of `Phase-5-Diagnosing_Outputs_and_Generate_Report.ipynb` needs to be done manually.
-The progress of the MCMC BEAST 2 chains can be checked via openning the files `run-1.out`, `run-2.out`, `run-3.out` and `run-4.out` or the command:
+The progress of the MCMC BEAST 2 chains can be checked via opening the files `run-1.out`, `run-2.out`, `run-3.out` and `run-4.out` or the command:
 ```bash
    squeue --format="%.18i %.9P %.30j %.8u %.8T %.10M %.9l %.6D %R" --me